WhitmanCS370/sp24-lab8/README.md

 ## Team Roles for Part 1
 Who will start out as
-* DRIVER: Driver's name
+* DRIVER: Shahrom Dehoti
-* NAVIGATOR: Navigator's name
+* NAVIGATOR: Gabe Paris-Moe

 You will switch halfway through the _SDX Ch.
 9_ activity.